 3. Pupae/Chrysalis

-At the end of the fifth instar larval stage, Monarch caterpillars will stop feeding and go off in search of a spot to form their chrysalis.
-In the wild, this might be the underside of a leaf or branch.
+At the end of the fifth instar larval stage, a monarch caterpillar will stop feeding and go off in search of a spot to form its chrysalis.
+In the wild, this might be the underside of a nearby leaf or branch, but it’s very unlikely to be on the milkweed plant they fed on.

 Monarch chrysalises look like a beautiful piece of jade jewelry with gold dots.